 - Williard Hall will be reserved for junior and senior students only.

-- Senior Apartments is reserved for junior and senior students only.
+- Senior Apartments are reserved for juniors and seniors in theme based housing only.

 - France Hall will be reserved for female students only.

 - Miller Hall will be reserved for sophomores, juniors and seniors only.
 Upper-class transfers may be housed here as well.

 - Brown Hall is available for all classes.
 Some rooms will be set aside for first year or transfer students in this building.